 Segments are just as valuable in GA4 as they are in UA.

 You can add segments as comparisons in the reports section.
+Or alternatively, you can add a filter to standard reports, if you just want to create an ad hoc segment.

 Using segments in the ‘exploration’ section helps you to provide a deeper understanding of your audience and what is and isn’t working.
 You can use these segments against any number of dimensions and metrics.